v-dem/queasy-config/README.md

 ## Package `v-dem/queasy-config`

 This package contains a set of the classes intended for reading configuration files.
+Formats currently supported are:
+* PHP (recommended, see below)
+* INI
+* JSON

 ### Dependencies